remarcmij/using-apis-qa-wk1/6-promise-finally/README.md

 MDN Web Docs: [Promise.prototype.finally()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/finally)

 Promise.finally() is a method that allows you to execute a callback function when a Promise is settled, regardless of whether it was fulfilled or rejected.
-This can be useful for cleanup actions or to perform operations that should always run after the Promise's resolution.
+This can be useful for cleanup actions or to perform operations that should always run after the Promise's resolution, e.g., stopping timers, closing connections, or freeing resources.

 ## Examples